 When it passed, 1284 charged Colorado's Department of Revenue with overseeing the nation's most tightly regulated medical marijuana industry, including creating a special Medical Marijuana Enforcement Division to serve as the pot cops.

-“What we need are more small mom and pop owner-operators, who are at their dispensaries, in person, really putting their energy into the space—instead, all of these people with no love of cannabis, once they invested in huge warehouse spaces and realized they didn't know how to grow, the only thing they could do to protect their investment was to push the small timer out of the market.
+“What we need are more small mom and pop owner-operators, who are at their dispensaries, in person, really putting their energy into the space – instead, all of these people with no love of cannabis.
+Once they invested in huge warehouse spaces and realised they didn't know how to grow, the only thing they could do to protect their investment was to push the small timer out of the market.
 They needed vertical integration to protect themselves from those more talented than themselves.”

 “Small businesses will always come up with new and innovative product lines.
 The reality is that I watch those companies very closely.
 We're acquiring a company every six to eight weeks.”

 But despite suffering through disappointments, disillusionment and narrowly-avoided financial disaster, at least one still-twirling hippy says she ain't selling.
 Instead she'll stay and fight for a cause that only later became her career, even if it means working 80-hour weeks, canceling her cable and eating far more rice than she'd prefer, all while attending every government meeting on marijuana, medical or otherwise.
 She's also tried rallying together with the more idealistic among her colleagues, but they're all down to stems and seeds and political influence don't come cheap.
 Particularly when you sell all-natural, locally-produced, eco-packaged cheesecakes – with vegan and gluten-free options – that just happen to contain a Schedule I narcotic.